mrocklin/thesis/blas-lapack-implementations.md

 #### Matrix Algebra on GPU and Multicore Architectures (MAGMA)

 is co-developed alongside PLASMA to support heterogeneous architectures with thought to their eventual merger\cite{Agullo2009}.

+### Analysis

+The development history of BLAS/LAPACK closely mirrors the development history of computational hardware.
+This trend shows no signs of stopping.
+On the contrary, after hitting the power wall architecture development seems to have entered an age of experimentation; BLAS/LAPACK development seem to follow suit with a focus on distributing and scheduling tiled computations.

+Robust BLAS/LAPACK implementations lag hardware development by several years.
+This lag propagates to scientific codes because so many link to BLAS/LAPACK libraries.
+Accelerating development and introducing hardware flexibility can meaningfully advance performance on mainstream scientific codes.